hownbey/portfolio/code-block-troubleshooting.md

 ## If all else fails...

 This is war.
-Cut each code block one by one, save your page, and refresh in localhost.
+Cut each code block one by one.
+Each time you cut a code block, save your page, and refresh in localhost.
 When the page no longer displays a 404, you've found the problem.
 If you're doing this, you're out of options, you desperate individual, you.
 We've all been there.
 We'll sip a tasty beverage in your honor.